kalekundert/exmemo/exmemo/cookiecutter/{{cookiecutter.project_slug}}/README.rst

 notebook/

    A Sphinx directory with separate directories for each experiment you carry out.
-An experiment is defined by asking and answering a single question, which may take a single day or several months.
+Each experiment is meant to ask and answer a single question, whether that takes a single day or several months.
 Some relevant commands:

    - `exmemo expt new`: Start a new experiment
    - `exmemo expt edit`: Edit an existing experiment